CISC3120/sampleprograms/web/WebAppTest/webdriver/README.md

 ```
 [http://localhost:4444/wd/hub]([http://localhost:4444/wd/hub])
 ```
 assuming your are running the Selenium Server at the localhost.
-For Chrome, you should be able to open a session.
+For Chrome or Firefox, you should be able to open a session in your system.
+For Firefox, it is necessary to add the directory where Firefox's binary executable is to the operating system's search path.